-(1) This contract and the entirety of the business relationship between the Buyer and us shall be governed by the law of the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods (CISG) which shall not apply.
+(1) This contract and the entirety of the business relationship between the Buyer and us shall be governed by the law of the Federal Republic of Germany to the exclusion of the UN Convention on Contracts for the International Sale of Goods (CISG).

-(3) We store data of the Buyer within the context of our mutual business relations in accordance with the provisions of the German Federal Data Protection Law (BDSG).
+(3) We store data of the Buyer within the context of our mutual business relations in accordance with the provisions of the General Data Protection Regulation (GDPR) and the German Federal Data Protection Law (BDSG).

 (4) Insofar as the contract or individual parts of these provisions contain omissions, the legally effective provisions shall be deemed to have been agreed which are required to correct these omissions and which the parties would have agreed in accordance with the economic objectives of this contract and the purpose of these provisions if they had been aware of the omission.